-The project has been set up on fallow land and some barren salt fields.
-The site, after completion of its development, would consist of built up structures, landscaped to give a pleasing view.
-Following the construction phase, the temporarily modified land use pattern, such as construction of temporary tents to accommodate some construction personnel will be removed during the operation stage.
+The project will be set up on barren salt field.
+The site, after completion of its development, would consist of built structures, landscaped to give a pleasing outlook.
+Following the construction phase, the temporarily modified land use pattern, such as construction of temporary tents to accommodate some construction personnel will be totally removed during the operation stage.
 Land released from the construction activities would be put to economic and aesthetic use to hasten recovery from adverse impacts.